umami-hep/puma/docs/examples/tutorial-plotting.md

     ```

-### Compare the "flipped taggers" to the regular flavour tagging algorithms
+### Compare the "Flipped Taggers" to the Regular Flavour Tagging Algorithms

 This task further extends over the simple histogram plotting you already encountered in Task 1.
+You
-You are asked to compare distributions from a regular flavour tagging algorithm and a so-called "flipped tagger", which is a modified version of the flavour tagging algorithm used for light-jet mistag calibration.
+are asked to compare distributions from a regular flavour tagging algorithm and a so-called "flipped
+tagger", which is a modified version of the flavour tagging algorithm used for light-jet mistag
-For this version, the sign of d0/z0 signed impact parameter is flipped, resulting in a selection of jets with “negative lifetime”.
+calibration.
+For this version, the sign of $d_0$/$z_0$ signed impact parameter is flipped, resulting
+in a selection of jets with “negative lifetime”.

-Consequently, the flipped tagger's b-tagging efficiency is reduced while its light-jet mistag rate is left unchanged.
+Consequently, the flipped tagger's $b$-tagging efficiency is reduced while its light-jet mistag rate
+is left unchanged.

 For this task, you will:

-1. Write a plotting script to compare the scores $p_b$, $p_c$, and $p_u$, for the RNNIP tagger to the flipped version.
-You should produce three plots, one for each score (such as $p_b$), which show the distributions of the RNNIP tagger and the flipped RNNIP tagger overlaid for the three different jet flavours b-jets, c-jets and light-flavour jets.
+1. Write a plotting script to compare the scores $p_b$, $p_c$, and $p_u$, for the RNNIP tagger to
+   the flipped version.
+You should produce three plots, one for each score (such as $p_b$), which
+   show the distributions of the RNNIP tagger and the flipped RNNIP tagger overlaid for the three
+   different jet flavours $b$-jets, $c$-jets and light-flavour jets.
-2. Next, extend the script to compare also the flavour tagging discriminant based on the flipped tagger and the regular RNNIP tagger.
-You should produce one plot which compares the distributions of the RNNIP tagger and the flipped RNNIP tagger overlaid for the three different jet flavours b-jets, c-jets and light-flavour jets.
+2. Next, extend the script to compare also the flavour tagging discriminant based on the flipped
+   tagger and the regular RNNIP tagger.
+You should produce one plot which compares the distributions
+   of the RNNIP tagger and the flipped RNNIP tagger overlaid for the three different jet flavours
+   $b$-jets, $c$-jets and light-flavour jets.

-??? info "Hint: Names of the RNNIP tagger and the flipped tagger scores and the corresponding b-tagging discriminant"
+??? info "Hint: Names of the RNNIP tagger and the flipped tagger scores and the corresponding $b$-tagging discriminant"

     The names of the RNNIP tagger scores are